LF:aVLOT7X1p Otorhinolaryngology -lect. - Course Information

 - Lectures, practical training of basic ENT evaluation, video sessions, presentations by professionals in the inpatient ward and operating theatre.

 - Assessment methods

-- Attendance at practices and seminars is compulsory, the presence of students is recorded.
+- Attendance in practices and seminars is compulsory, the presence of students is recorded.
 Teaching methods: lectures, discussion, practical training in ENT evaluation, presentation of individual cases – videos, pictures.
 Final grade: oral examination The students are expected to come to the Practice properly prepared, including the corresponding theoretical backgrounds.

 - Language of instruction

 - Further comments (probably available only in Czech)

 - Study Materials